MapofLife/ee-python/README.md

 2. Open .ee-properties-TEMPLATE, put in your service account, and point the script to your private key file.
 Save the file as .ee-properties
   This file will be ignored by git.
 3. Run test.py.
 You should see results from earth engine printed to the screen

+Please make sure to fork and not to clone!